The key differences between the Q and Displayr user interfaces fall into four broad categories:

 General look and feel

-Whereas SPSS divides its tasks into several menus (for example, File, Data, Analyze, Graphcs, and Transform), Displayr's user interface is designed so that just about everything is done on a single screen.
+Whereas Q has three main tabs, Output, Variables and Questions, and the Data tab, Displayr's user interface is designed so that just about everything is done on a single screen.

 Changes in terminology